 - First, you’ll need a dry brush.
-I use the Yerba Prima Tampico brand brush which I purchased from Whole Foods.
-Here is a similar Tampico Vegetable Fiber Dry Brush.
+I use the Yerba Prima Tampico Dry Brush which I purchased from Whole Foods (now also on Amazon).
 You can also find similar brushes at health food stores and other retail stores.
 Make sure the brush is a soft to medium firmness.
 Very hard brushes will only damage your skin because of how tough they are.
-Also be sure to purchase a brush with NATURAL BRISTLES made from plant fibers, not synthetic ones.
+Also, be sure to purchase a brush with NATURAL BRISTLES made from plant fibers, not synthetic ones.

 - You’ll need to be in your bathroom and ready to shower post-dry brushing.

 - The steps to dry brush your skin are easy to remember when you keep in mind to start with your fingers/hands and toes/feet.

 - The next thing to remember is to always brush towards your heart.
 Brushing away from your heart could damage your blood vessel and veins.
 On your belly, brush counterclockwise.

 - Starting at you hand, brush up your arm towards your heart.
 Starting at your feet, brush up you legs towards your heart.